MartinMohammed/IBM-whatsapp-bot-backend/README.md

 #### `POST /webhook`

 This endpoint is used to receive incoming messages from WhatsApp.
-The payload of the request will contain the message details.
+The payload of the request will contain the details of the received message.

 ##### Request Example